Everything You Ever Wanted to Know About Hearses

 A Practical Guide to Using a Hearse for the Funeral

-Any vehicle that is large enough can be used to transport a casket.
-But a hearse is specifically built for that purpose.
-It’s the perfect size, the perfect height, and the easiest to use for casket transportation.
+Technically, any vehicle that is large enough can be used to transport a casket to the place of burial, but a hearse is specifically built for that purpose.
+It’s the perfect size, the perfect height, and the easiest choice for casket transportation.

-Not only that, but hearses are easily identified and are treated seriously.
-They convey a sense of somber dignity.
+Not only that, but hearses are easily identifiable and are treated reverently by the public.
+They also convey a sense of somber dignity.
 Even if you are having a cremation burial, you can rent a hearse to transport the cremated remains.

 The hearse is equipped to transfer the casket from the funeral home to the funeral service, then from the funeral service to the cemetery or mausoleum.

-Discuss hearse rental and transportation with your funeral director.
-They will make sure to take care of you and anything you need.
+If you discuss hearse rental and transportation with your funeral director, they will make sure to take care of you and anything you and your loved one need.

-Now you know much more about hearses than you knew before.
-It’s an important part of the funeral process.
+Well, there you have it!
+Now you know much more about hearses than you knew before, and the important role it plays in the funeral process.

 Learn More: Funeral Planning Guide